EcoSoviet/ligaro/src/pages/bio.md

 # Timothy Brits

-From Pretoria, South Africa.
 I’m an eco-socialist and developer passionate about human rights, Palestine, and the struggles of the Global South.
 I write at The Red Soil about liberation, solidarity, and the fight for a just world.

 ## Let's Connect!